 If you have been to a doctor and are told you need ongoing medical care, then it pays to get an attorney involved as soon as you are medically capable of meeting with an attorney.
 I can even file your claim with the insurance company for you.

-You need an experienced auto accident lawyer so that you aren’t taken advantage of by the other driver’s auto insurance company at a time when you are at your most vulnerable.
+If you are in a serious accident where the police prepare a report and your vehicle has sustained major visible damage, then you will need the help of an experienced auto accident lawyer to maximize your financial recovery.
+Having a lawyer will ensure that you aren’t taken advantage of by the other driver’s auto insurance company at a time when you are at your most vulnerable.

 I have the financial resources to invest in your case so you can stand up to the insurance industry and realize the maximum financial recovery possible.